takenet/blip-docs/source/includes/en/extensions/tunnel.md

 ```

-### Operator bot fowards message to source address

-The operator bot generates a reply to the message and forwards it to the source address, **without differentiating a message received directly from a channel** (the same goes for received/consumed notifications):
+>The operator bot generates a reply to the message and forwards it to the source address, **without differentiating a message received directly from a channel** (the same goes for received/consumed notifications):

 ```http
 POST https://msging.net/commands HTTP/1.1